retiman/clj-httpc/Readme.md

-# `clj-http`
+# `clj-httpc`

-A Clojure HTTP library wrapping the [Apache HttpComponents](http://hc.apache.org/) client.
+A Clojure HTTP library thinly wrapping the [Apache HttpComponents](http://hc.apache.org/) client.
+This repository is forked from [clj-http](http://hc.apache.org); it will try to allow you to access the wrapped HttpComponents library if you need to.

+Thanks go to the [clj-sys](https://github.com/clj-sys) guys for writing the original implementation.

+## Features

+These features are added on top of (or will be added on top of) `clj-http`:

+- Allows user to specify HttpParams to underlying HttpClient
+- Logs all redirects
+- Aborts downloading of response body if content types don't match
+- Aborts downloading of response body if content length is too long (even if length isn't known beforehand)

 ## Usage

-The main HTTP client functionality is provided by the `clj-http.client` namespace:
+The main HTTP client functionality is provided by the `clj-httpc.client` namespace:

-    (require '[clj-http.client :as client])
+    (require '[clj-httpc.client :as client])

 The client supports simple `get`, `head`, `put`, `post`, and `delete` requests.
 Responses are returned as Ring-style response maps: